LED-K/TrainBet-Contracts/README.md

 # Smart Contracts deployments

 So After you get your account whitelisted to deploy on iExec Sidechain you have to modify the .env.template file to a file named .env, and then edit it to fill in the details.
 Enter your the private key of the account which will send the deployment transaction.
-With a valid .env file in place, first deploy your contract:
+Same goes for contract verification, you'll need to provide your Etherscan Api key in the .env file With a valid .env file in place, first deploy your contract:

 ```shell
 hardhat run --network iExecSidechain scripts/deploy.js